Bourbon Coffee: An Arabica Bean Variety

-Bourbon coffee beans are a type of Arabica coffee.
+Bourbon coffee is a type of Arabica coffee.
 Yes, we’re talking about coffee bean — not a coffee drink that comes with bourbon whiskey.
 As a quick primer, there are four major species of coffee beans, also known as coffee bean varietals.
 These are:

 - And excelsa

-While most people have heard of Arabica coffee beans, you may not know that these beans can be further divided into two main subspecies: Bourbon and Typica.
-Both of these subspecies have further genetic mutations, which create even more specific varieties of arabica and typica—like Pacamara coffee beans.
+While most people have heard of Arabica coffee, you may not know that these beans can be further divided into two main subspecies: Bourbon and Typica.
+Both of these subspecies have further genetic mutations, which create even more specific varieties — like Pacamara coffee beans.
 Here are some known Bourbon mutations and subvarieties:

 Bourbon coffee bean varieties have a broad range of flavor profiles, thanks to their unique terroirs (2).
 However, according to Amber from “Coffee on the Brain”: